md-siam/zombieland/README.md

 # Zombieland

 <img align="right" src="assets/playstore.png" height="200"></img>
-Its a fun project.
-I thought - "Instead of a simple counter app, the
+It's a fun project.
+It uses some of the complex UI design, like the custom painter.
+Custom painter is mainly for the top AppBar.
+The title uses 'gloriaHallelujah' text style available in the google fonts package.
+The zombie animation is produced by using the rive web app, & controlled by rive flutter package. <br>
-@FlutterDev team can provide a simple game like the one like this"
+Note: I thought - "Instead of a simple counter app, the @FlutterDev team can provide a simple game like this."

 ## Packages used: